danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/README.md

 - sfdc_lead.sql

 ## Schema Union All ([Source](https://gitlab.com/gitlab-data/analytics/blob/master/transform/snowflake-dbt/macros/utils/schema_union_all.sql))
 This macro takes a schema prefix and a table name and does a UNION ALL on all tables that match the pattern.
+The exclude_part parameter defaults to 'scratch' and all schemas matching that pattern will be ignored.
 Usage:
 ```
 {{ schema_union_all('snowplow', 'snowplow_page_views') }}